Towards Resource Efficient and Interpretable Bias Mitigation in Large Language Models

 \section{Abstract}

 Although large language models (LLMs) have demonstrated their effectiveness in a wide range of applications, they have also been observed to perpetuate unwanted biases present in the training data, potentially leading to harm for marginalized communities.
-In this paper, we mitigate bias by leveraging small biased and anti-biased expert models to obtain a debiasing signal that will be added to the LLM output at decoding-time.
-This approach combines resource efficiency with interpretability and can be optimized for mitigating specific types of bias, depending on the target use case.
-Experiments on mitigating gender, race, and religion biases show a reduction in bias on several local and global bias metrics while preserving language model performance.
+In this paper, we mitigate bias by leveraging small biased and anti-biased expert models to obtain a debiasing signal that is added to the LLM output at decoding-time.
+This approach combines computational efficiency - fine-tuning a small model versus re-training a large model and interpretability - one can examine the probability shift from debiasing.
+The framework can also be tailored to specific contexts by switching the choice of the fine-tuning dataset.
+Experiments on mitigating gender, race, and religion biases on different architectures show a reduction in bias on several local and global bias metrics while preserving language model performance.